edopast/HITCH8/README.md

 Addressed by MAR (actually two registers, one for LSB and one for MSB).
 The returned data are sent to MDR register.
 This module is meant to store variables (the user/compiler must keep track of their address and size in memory, as a sort of "heap" area).
 Moreover, a register called "stack pointer" is used to point to the first 8-bit free address, forming the stack.
 In order to separate stack and heap, the former starts from 0x0000 and is filled incrementing the address, while the latter starts from 0xFFFF and is filled decrementing the address.
+MAR is 16-bits, MDR is 8-bits. each combination of bits of MAR points to a different byte of RAM.
+16-bits and 32-bits data are stored following the little-endian convention.

 ### 5. Control Unit